ZaynJarvis/blackbox/README.md

 3. Define custom download location

+4. UI implementations (Google Extensions/one-click app)

 ---

 # For Devs

 ## Basic Info

-Blackbox is written in Python 2.7.
+Blackbox is updated to 3.7.
 It uses Selenium and `chromedriver` (renamed to `boxdriver`) to scrap the links of the courses first, then uses a persistent `requests` session to extract other data and download files.
 All user credentials is stored using `keyring`.

 Blackbox is freezed into executables using `cx_Freeze` which supports cross-platform exporting and 32-bit and 64-bit systems.
 To prevent compatibility during compilation, it is recommended to use a single Python script.